wertform/wertform.github.io/index.md

 - - [Chapter 1, section 1, The Commodity (later Part I, chapter 1)](texts/capital.html) Provisional project translation.
 - - [parallel text of the standard translation, (John) Albert Dragstedt](texts/dragstedt.html) See, e.g. [the version on marxists.org](https://www.marxists.org/archive/marx/works/1867-c1/commodity.htm)

-- - - The German of Marx' and Engels' work was helpfully — for our purposes — reduced to pure html on the defunct mlwerke.de site.
+- The German of Marx' and Engels' work was helpfully — for our purposes — reduced to pure html on the defunct mlwerke.de site.
 It is preserved on this site [here](mlwerke.de/me/default.htm).

--
-- - - (The repository of this site is [here](https://github.com/wertform/capital).)
+- The repository of the present site is [here](https://github.com/wertform/capital).

 # glossary